ClaudioAyma/hyde/_posts/2021-06-11-data-analysis-part-1.md

 ---
 layout: post
-title: Data Analysis with Python (Part 1)
+title: Data Analysis with Python (Part-1)
 description: "This is the first part of Data Analysis course where you will learn basic things about tools that we will use for future posts like Pandas and Jupyter Notebook"
 tags: ["Python"]
 background: /img/data-analysis/data-analysis-part-1.webp
+permalink: /data-analysis-course-part-1/
 ---

 ![pic](/img/data-analysis/data-analysis-part-1.webp)